SoloFinanceHub

 2. Bonsai — Best All-in-One ($21-79/month)

 Bonsai’s proposals connect to contracts, which connect to invoices.
 The most complete proposal-to-payment pipeline.
-Templates are professionally designed.
+Templates are professionally designed and include legal contract language reviewed by attorneys.

 Conversion rate: ~58% across 25 proposals during my Bonsai trial